Luang Prabang Stadium

-The Luang Prabang Stadium or Luang Prabang regional stadium is a multi-purpose stadium in Luang Prabang, Laos.
+The Luang Prabang Stadium is a multi-purpose stadium in Luang Prabang, Laos.
 It is used mostly for football matches, Lao League 1 but also for athletics, ceremonies and concerts.
 It is also the stadium that is used for the Luang Prabang Games.
-The Luang Prabang stadium holds 20,000 people.
+The Luang Prabang stadium holds 12,000 people.
 It has pink, yellow and blue tribunes, a small roof above the main tribune and a running track around the field.